Francis Farley

-Francis James Macdonald Farley FRS (13 October 1920 - 16 July 2018) was a British scientist.
+Francis James Macdonald Farley FRS (13 October 1920 –16 July 2018) was a British scientist.
 He was elected Fellow of the Royal Society on 16 March 1972 earning the designation FRS.
 He was also a Fellow of the Institute of Physics and an honorary fellow of Trinity College Dublin.
 He was educated at Clifton College and at Clare College, Cambridge.
 Farley obtained his PhD from Cambridge in 1950.

 During World War II he designed and made the first X-band microwave radar with 100 ns pulse and a one degree beam which directed the 15" guns at Dover.
 It showed shells splashing around the target.
 He invented clutter reference Doppler radar which could see vehicles on land and was used in Italy.
 As a senior lecturer in Auckland University he was a NZ delegate to the 1955 UN conference in Geneva on "Peaceful Uses of Atomic Energy".
 During a year at Harwell in 1955 he measured the neutron yield from plutonium fission as a function of the incident neutron epithermal energy.

-From 1957 at CERN he devised and measured the muon g-2 value, the anomalous magnetic moment of the muon, in three successive experiments, inventing the muon storage ring, as well performing other accurate tests of special relativity at CERN (muon lifetime) and more.
-Known to his reading audience on many of his publications as F J M Farley, he participated in a leading role as one of the only experimental physicists from the CERN experiments in residence full-time at and with the follow-up fourth measurement of muon g-2 at Brookhaven National Laboratory (the other being Frank Krienen who joined CERN with Amsterdam Prof & third Director General C J Bakker in 1954); Farley continued to provide equally leading guidance for the follow-up fifth muon g-2 measurement at Fermilab (FNAL) which began data taking around the time of his death.
+From 1957 at CERN he devised and measured the muon g-2 value, the anomalous magnetic moment of the muon, in three successive experiments, inventing the muon storage ring, as well as performing other accurate tests of special relativity at CERN (muon lifetime) and more.
+Known to his reading audience on many of his publications as Farley, he participated in a leading role as one of the only experimental physicists from the CERN experiments in residence full-time at and with the follow-up fourth measurement of muon g-2 at Brookhaven National Laboratory (the other being Frank Krienen who joined CERN with Amsterdam Prof & third Director General C J Bakker in 1954); Farley continued to provide equally leading guidance for the follow-up fifth muon g-2 measurement at Fermilab (FNAL) which began data taking around the time of his death.